Hidden Figures: Historical accuracy

 John Glenn's flight was not terminated early as stated in the movie's closing subtitles.
 The MA-6 mission was planned for three orbits and landed at the expected time.
 The press kit published before launch states that "The Mercury Operations Director may elect a one, two or three orbit mission."
 The post-mission report also shows that retrofire was scheduled to occur on the third orbit.
 Scott Carpenter's subsequent flight in May was also scheduled and flew for three orbits, and Wally Schirra's planned six-orbit flight in October required extensive modifications to the Mercury capsule's life-support system to allow him to fly a nine-hour mission.
 The phrase "go for at least seven orbits" that is in the mission transcript refers to the fact that the Atlas booster had placed Glenn's capsule into an orbit that would be stable for at least seven orbits, not that he had permission to stay up that long.

 The Mercury Control Center was located at Cape Canaveral in Florida, not at the Langley Research Center in Virginia.
 The orbit plots displayed in the front of the room incorrectly show a six-orbit mission, which did not happen until Wally Schirra's MA-8 mission in October 1962.
 The movie also incorrectly shows NASA flight controllers monitoring live telemetry from the Soviet Vostok launch, which the Soviet Union would not have been sharing with NASA in 1961.

-Katherine Johnson's Technical Note D-233, co-written with T.H.
+Katherine Goble Johnson's Technical Note D-233, co-written with T.H.
 Skopinski, can be found on the NASA Technical Reports Server.

 The movie depicts the IBM 7090 as the first computer at Langley, but there were actually earlier computers there, and Dorothy Vaughan had previously been programming for the IBM 704 in FORTRAN.

-The movie refers to an IBM 7090 but the console shown is for an IBM 7094, which came later.
+The movie refers to an IBM 7090 (first released in 1959), but the console shown is for an IBM 7094 (released in 1962).